itead/ITEADLIB_Arduino_Nextion/readme.md

 In case of Hardware serial comment/undefine "// #define NEX_SOFTWARE_SERIAL" line and<br />
 configure used Serial port on line "#define nexSerial Serial"<br />
 by default Serial poirt used (NodeMcu/Esp8266 hardware serial)

 Software serial used if "#define NEX_SOFTWARE_SERIAL" when NEX_SOFTWARE_SERIAL is defined<br />
 use  NEX_RX and NEX_TX definitions to define used software serial ports.<br />
 By default NodeMcu:<br />
-  "#define NEX_RX 13 // D5"
+  "#define NEX_RX D2"
-  "#define NEX_TX 15 // D6"
+  "#define NEX_TX D1"
+NodeMcu board pin numbers not match with Esp8266 pin numbers.
+So use D<x> pin number definitions from pins_arduino.h
-You need to remember that Software serial is not nessessary workin with out problmes at least when using NodeMcu/Esp8266 boards.<br />
+You need to remember that Software serial is not nessessary workin with out problmes at least when using NodeMcu/Esp8266 boards (See power tips...).<br />

 If you want activate Debug messages, uncomment "//#define DEBUG_SERIAL_ENABLE" line and define serial port used for debug messges using line:<br />
 "//#define dbSerial Serial", it is responsibiity of main program to initialize/open debug serial port.

+# Power tips

+Nextion and NodeMcu/Esp8266 is sensitive with power quality and current.
+Especially when Software serial is used, (Serial message quality can be bad and then functionality is not stable...).
+Don't power Nextion display from NodeMcu board, because Nextion takes guite mutch of current, and NodeMcu internal power requlator is not good.
+Use separate power to power Nextion and connect Nextion and NodeMcu/Esp8266 board gnd to commond gnd point.

 # Useful Links